stefangabos/Zebra_Database/README.md

 Check out the [awesome documentation](https://stefangabos.github.io/Zebra_Database/Zebra_Database/Zebra_Database.html)!

-## :heart: Support the development of this library
+## Support the development of this library

 If you like this project please star it on GitHub.<br>
 If you are feeling very generous, you can also buy me a coffee through PayPal.<br>